The Real Social Media Deal

-Separately, the ability of most posts to go viral is being cruelly limited by hard shrinkage of the extra views generated by shares and retweets.
+Separately, the ability of most posts to go viral is stomped on by hard shrinkage of the extra views generated by shares and retweets.

 But through using a platform its users have opted into seeing advertising.
 That is the social media deal – even for private accounts.

 Detail on the inner workings of social media algorithms has been hazy.
-Googling the subject brings up plenty of remarkably similar blogs and opinion pieces, largely unruffled by data.
+Googling the subject brings up plenty of remarkably similar blogs and opinion pieces conspicuously unruffled by actual data.

 Wanting to know the facts, we designed a research project to collect structured empirical data at scale, and from which we reverse-engineered the core formulae governing the main social media algorithms.
 This is what we discovered: